-To search a name or incorporate a Canadian corporation click here to email your request to: info @ intelliguard.com
+To search a name to incorporate in Ontario:click here to email your request to: info @ intelliguard.com

 Fees for incorporating in Ontario: